Jordan-Gilliam/gatsby-sandbox/README.md

 # Gatsby Sandbox

-## This is a simple gatsby blog for playing around with graphql as a md blog
+## This is a simple gatsby site for playing around with graphql as a md blog

 ## 💫 Deploy